 The Mersive Solstice Pod uses both software and several tiers of proprietary, licensed hardware.
 The tier featured in this article starts at $1400 for one Mersive Solstice Pod.

 Mersive does not require an active Solstice Subscription to use Mersive Solstice Pods.
-After canceling a subscription, Mersive Solstice Pods are still functional but will stop receiving new features and critical performance and security updates.
+After canceling a subscription, Mersive Solstice Pods are still functional but will stop receiving new features and performance and security updates.
 Technical support from Mersive requires an active paid subscription.

 Attempting to renew an expired Solstice Subscription requires back-paying subscription fees for the entire time period a subscription was canceled, in addition to current annual fees.